Benign paroxysmal positional vertigo

 Treatment for benign paroxysmal positional vertigo

-1. The Epley manoeuvre
+The Epley manoeuvre

-The movements of the head cause the posterior semicircular canal to rotate around in such a way that gravity moves the otoconia fragments out from the posterior canal and into the vestibule where they then settle and cause no symptoms.
+The movements of the head cause the posterior semi-circular canal to rotate around in such a way that gravity moves the otoconia fragments out from the posterior canal and into the vestibule where they then settle and cause no symptoms.

 Studies report that the Epley manoeuvre is successful in stopping symptoms in about 8 in 10 cases with just one treatment.
 If the first treatment does not work, there is still a good chance that it will work in a repeated treatment session a week or so later.

-2. The Semont manoeuvre
+The Semont manoeuvre

 The Semont is an alternative to the Epley manoeuvre.
-It is also used to treat benign paroxysmal positional vertigo affecting the posterior semicircular canal.
+It is also used to treat benign paroxysmal positional vertigo affecting the posterior semi-circular canal.
 The Semont involves moving the patient quickly from lying on one side to lying on the other.
 This manoeuvre may be more suitable than the Epley for those with neck stiffness.

 No treatment

-If the Epley or Semont manoeuvres are not successful, or not done, you can still remain optimistic.
 Benign paroxysmal positional vertigo is a condition that can go away on its own after several weeks or months without any treatment.
 The otoconia are thought either to dissolve or move to a place in the labyrinth where they cause no symptoms.

 Referral

-If benign paroxysmal positional vertigo has been diagnosed but is not settling with repositioning manoeuvres or with no treatment, either the lateral or anterior semicircular canal may be affected (rather than the more common posterior canal).
 Benign paroxysmal positional vertigo affecting the lateral or anterior canals can be harder to treat and alternative manoeuvres are needed.
-A GP may refer to a doctor who is an ear specialist for review and treatment in such cases.
+A referral to an ENT surgeon for review and treatment in such cases.
 A referral may also be required if the cause of the vertigo is unclear.

 Surgery

-Treating benign paroxysmal positional vertigo with surgery is extremely rare, as in most cases the condition either improves by itself or can be cured by a repositioning manoeuvre.
+Treating benign paroxysmal positional vertigo with surgery is extremely rare as, in most cases, the condition either improves by itself or can be cured by a repositioning manoeuvre.
 If symptoms persist for months or years and cannot be eased, an operation of the inner ear to take out the function of the affected semicircular canal may be an option.
 An ear specialist will advise.

 How do I keep safe while I have benign paroxysmal positional vertigo?